New World First Bus: Background

-Before NWFB was established, franchised bus service in Hong Kong Island was provided by China Motor Bus (CMB) (franchisee since 1933) and Citybus (franchisee since 1991).
+Before NWFB was established, franchised bus services in Hong Kong Island were provided by China Motor Bus (CMB) (franchisee since 1933) and Citybus (franchisee since 1991).
 In the early 1990s, the service levels of CMB were in decline.
 Therefore, the Government of Hong Kong started to introduce new competitors by transferring the franchise of CMB routes to other companies.
-As a result, Citybus became the second franchisee of the bus service on Hong Kong Island.
+As a result, Citybus became the second franchisee of bus services on Hong Kong Island.
 Over 40 routes were transferred between 1991 and 1995.
-In spite of the loss of many profitable routes, the service of CMB did not show any significant improvement.
+As a result of the loss of many profitable routes, the services of CMB did not show any significant improvement.

 Bidding for franchise

-In February 1998, the government announced the franchise for all 140 routes operated by CMB would not be reviewed when it expired 31 August that year.
+In February 1998, the government announced the franchise for all 140 routes operated by CMB would not be renewed when it expired on 31 August 1998.
 Eighty-eight of the routes were placed to open tender, 12 routes were transferred directly to Citybus, one cross-harbour route to Kowloon Motor Bus, and the remaining routes were cancelled.